mikoro/orientview/readme.md

 # OrientView

 OrientView is an orienteering video analyzing program which displays the video and the map side-by-side in real-time.
 Almost all image and video file formats are supported.
 Routes are created and calibrated using [QuickRoute](http://www.matstroeng.se/quickroute/en/).
-Resulting video can also be exported to MP4 H.264 video files.
+Resulting video can also be exported to a MP4 (H.264 encoded) video file.

 * Author: [Mikko Ronkainen](http://mikkoronkainen.com)
 * Website: [github.com/mikoro/orientview](https://github.com/mikoro/orientview)